 Applicants who are notified that they do not meet the eligibility requirements may request reconsideration of this decision by sending an email to firstname.lastname@example.org within 30 days of communication of the adverse eligibility decision.

 Certification staff will review the request for reconsideration and will decide on eligibility.
 No new or additional information will be accepted once the request is submitted.
 A decision will be made within 30 days of receipt.
 You will be notified via email.

 The AHIMA Code of Ethics applies to AHIMA members and credentialed professionals who are not members.
 If you believe an AHIMA member or credentialed professional has violated the Code of Ethics, you may file a complaint with AHIMA.

-Specifically, potential ethics violations regarding misconduct that involves currently certified individuals (i.e. certificate holders) must be submitted via an Ethics Complaint Form, along with supporting documentation, to CCHIIM@ahima.org or mailed to the address below.
+Specifically, potential ethics violations regarding misconduct that involves currently certified individuals (i.e. certificate holders) must be submitted via an Ethics Complaint Form, along with supporting documentation, to CCHIIM@ahima.org.
 The CCHIIM Review Panel hears potential ethics violations regarding misconduct, pursuant to the AHIMA Code of Ethics and the CCHIIM Disciplinary and Appeal Policy.
 For additional information please see the CCHIIM Disciplinary and Appeal Policy Flowchart.